bitwarden/help/_articles/directory-connector/azure-active-directory.md

    - User > User.ReadBasic.All (Read all users' basic profiles)
    - User > User.Read.All (Read all users' full profiles)
    - Group > Group.Read.All (Read all groups)
+   - AdministrativeUnit > AdministrativeUnit.Read.All (Only required if you'll be syncing [Administrative Units](#specify-sync-filters))
 5. Set the following **Application Permissions**:
    - User > User.Read.All (Read all users' full profiles)
    - Group > Group.Read.All (Read all groups)
+   - AdministrativeUnit > Administrative.Unit.Read.All (Only required if you'll be syncing [Administrative Units](#specify-sync-filters))
 6. Back on the API Permissions page, select the **Grant admin consent for...** button.

 ### Create App Secret Key